 Nobody likes losing to City, least of all M4s, though the reality is they played better than us, even though we played well at points.
-But 4-0 was not a fair reflection of a competitive game punctuated by multiple moments of horizontalness.
+But four-nil was not a fair reflection of a competitive game punctuated by multiple moments of horizontalness.

 It's probably a sign of health for the club that availability was very high, meaning drop downs were inevitable.
-Jan the tactful tinkerman sent several emails warning of the chop, leaving many of us fearing the Friday phone call.
-For most of us it never came, though some were asked to strengthen the 5s, despite faithful service to the 4s.
-We all prefer playing for the 4s, much like we prefer beating city, but some things can't be helped.
+Jan, the tactful tinkerman, sent several emails warning of the chop, leaving many of us fearing the Friday phone call.
+For most of us it never came, though some were asked to strengthen the 5s despite faithful service to the 4s.
+We all prefer playing for the 4s, much like we prefer beating City, but some things can't be helped.

-Their final goal came following the monckosaurus flapping around on the ground having been turned inside out by the teenage prodigy (well maybe that's overstating it).
-He swung at the ball prostrate on the ground with as much effectiveness as a beached whale trying to shuffle back to the sea.
-This would not have usually been enough to earn a lemon, but he'd already spent much of the game lying down, arms outstretched swinging wildly at the ball to no avail.
+Their final goal came following the Monckosaurus flapping around on the ground having been turned inside out by the teenage prodigy (well, maybe that's overstating it).
+He swung at the ball, prostrate on the ground, with as much effectiveness as a beached whale trying to shuffle back to the sea.
+This would not have usually been enough to earn a Lemon but he'd already spent much of the game lying down, arms outstretched swinging wildly at the ball to no avail.
 The teen found a more senior team mate (could have been any of them), who calmly took the ball and slotted into the bottom corner.

-4-0.
-A scoreline that didn't reflect the game, but leaves the 4s in a perilous position in the league, currently in the relegation zone on goal difference by 1 with the final round of fixtures to play.
+Four-nil.
+A scoreline that didn't reflect the game, but leaves the 4s in a perilous position in the league, currently in the relegation zone on goal difference by one with the final round of fixtures to play.
 That should be motivation enough to step up next week, but with the added joy of travelling to St Neots to encounter Area 51 it will be hard not to be.